DWAC-TV: History

 The station was acquired from Ermita Electronics Corporation in July 1996, which initially owned the frequency of the station that began airing in May 1992 from a densely populated commercial area in Quezon City with a rebroadcast of MTV Asia, then telecasting from the STAR TV platform.
 It was later showing Channel [V] refeeds from 1994 onwards as MTV made the decision to split from STAR and form its own satellite TV portal in Asia.

 Just two years later in 1996, MTV Asia returned to the Philippine airwaves after establishing a new regional base in Singapore.
 ABS-CBN was picked as the broadcast arm of MTV Asia in the Philippines at the time, and Channel 23 started test broadcasts in September 1996 with rebroadcasts of the new MTV Asia from Singapore.
 A month later, it launched its own programming under the station name Studio 23 and adopted the slogan "Premium Television".
-It also became the first UHF TV station in Metro Manila to broadcast in full surround stereo, and the fourth television station in the country to broadcast in stereo (after GMA-7 in 1987, RPN 9 in 1994, and SBN 21 in 1992).
+It also became the first UHF TV station in Metro Manila to broadcast in full surround stereo, and the fourth television station in the country to broadcast in stereo (after GMA-7 in 1987, SBN 21 in 1992, and RPN 9 in 1994).
 The station initially ran MTV rebroadcasts in the day, and ran its own shows at primetime.
 It also ran for 24 hours, but later reneging to a 21-hour broadcast (from 6 am to 3 am), owing to financial limitations.
 That has been the broadcast arrangement ever since.

 Five years later, MTV Asia acquired a new local UHF frequency, Channel 41 owned by Nation Broadcasting Corporation (which is now One Sports, now co-owned by TV5) and Studio 23 formally became a full-fledged station, adopting rebroadcasts of its in-house cable channel Myx to fill in the void left by MTV Asia, and came up with intensified programming led by the popular reality TV game show Survivor, and several top rate US shows like 7th Heaven, Will and Grace and Charmed, among others.

 By 2004, the channel opened its doors to Taglish programs.
 It also by that time adopted a new slogan, "Kabarkada Mo!".
 Previous to this trend, the station was already running its own English newscast, News Central, from 1998 to 2010, effectively replacing the network's News 23.
 It also geared its mostly young viewers to trends in the tech world with Digital World.
 With the intensified Taglish presence, Studio 23 launched the nightly Tagalog gag newscast Wazzup Wazzup, the interactive youth talk show Y-Speak, and several others.
 It even provided support shows to its highly successful local reality programs Pinoy Big Brother and Pinoy Dream Academy, both acquired from Endemol of the Netherlands and are big hits on Channel 2.